PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 - ALLOW_IFRAMES

 Enable if you want to allow other web apps to embed your website inside them.
 May make common attacks possible, not recommended to enable unless necessary.

+- APPEND_EXTRA_HEADERS

+If you wish to apply the EXTRA_HEADERS to every single server response, set this bootlean to true.

+- EXTRA_HEADERS

+Additional headers you can specify which will be applied to every server response as long as APPEND_EXTRA_HEADERS is set to true.

+- EXTRA_HEADERS_SIZE

+Convenience variable for specifying the size of the EXTRA_HEADERS 2-dimensional array.
+You may remove it and hard-code the number if you wish to.